-Her work has been recognized by and supported with awards from the Spencer Foundation, the Klingenstein Foundation, and Harvard Graduate School of Education where she served as faculty member for eight years.
-While serving at Harvard, Ellie was awarded the 2005 Morningstar Award for Excellence in Teaching.
+As a teacher and scholar, Ellie’s work has been recognized by and supported with awards from the Spencer Foundation, the Klingenstein Foundation, and Harvard Graduate School of Education, where she served as faculty member for eight years.
+While serving at Harvard, Ellie was awarded the Morningstar Award for Excellence in Teaching and the Dean’s award for Excellent in Teaching.
 Most recently, Ellie received three outstanding teaching awards from Teachers College.
 She has earned degrees from Long Island University (BA) and Harvard University (EdM, EdD and Post-Doctoral Fellowship).
 She grew up in the Bronx, New York.